-At present, KUIAS operates two World Premier International Research Center Initiative (WPI) centers: the Institute for the Advanced Study of Human Biology (ASHBi) since 2018, and the Institute for Integrated Cell-Material Sciences (iCeMS) since 2017.
-In addition, two collaborative research centers established in partnership with RIKEN and with Toyota Physical and Chemical Research Institute, as well as the Center for Integrative Medicine and Physics, a new endowed research laboratory founded in 2018, are undertaking cutting-edge research in their particular disciplines and combining their respective strengths to help accelerate the activities of KUIAS.
+At present, KUIAS operates two World Premier International Research Center Initiative (WPI) centers: the Institute for Integrated Cell-Material Sciences (iCeMS) since 2017 and the newly established Institute for the Advanced Study of Human Biology (ASHBi) since 2018.
+In addition, two collaborative research centers established in partnership with RIKEN and with Toyota Physical and Chemical Research Institute are undertaking cutting-edge research in their particular disciplines and combining their respective strengths to help accelerate the activities of KUIAS.